DennisSSDev/RIT-Survival-Guide/README.md

 -	**The workload** will cover the amount and type of work students will encounter and how to cope with it.
 -	**What to take advantage of and what to avoid** will shed some light on some of the academic activities that students should try to stay away from and what the author found especially effective towards the students’ success.
 -	**The engineering grind** will talk about what RIT never covers as it is potentially the hardest part of being a software engineer while in college.
--	**Life Hacks and helpful tips** covers general purpose tips for taking the most out of RIT and staying sane with all of the responsibilities one will have.
+-	**Life hacks and helpful tips** covers general purpose tips for taking the most out of RIT and staying sane with all of the responsibilities one will have.

 ## The problem introduction